geomagpy/magpy/README.md

 for the total amount of individual timesteps.
 This will be returned by the classic len command

         print(len(data))

+A quick overview of some data parameters can be obtained using the `stats` command.
+This command will return a dictionary with the results.
+If you want a direct printout you can use the *format* option.
+Currently supported is a markdown output, requiring however the package IPython

+        d = data.stats()

 #### 5.1.2 Modifying data columns